bvucode/crosvm-on-android/README.md

-# How to boot linux in a vm on Android 15+
+# Run Linux on Android without AVF support

 ### Good to Mention